26CodePathersIos/eDine-App-/README.md

 ---

-### User Stories
+## 1. User Stories (Required and Optional)

+**Required Must-have Stories**

-1. User can enter their dietary preferences and needs into the app and automcatically see what options they have for that meal
+ * User can enter their dietary preferences and needs into the app and automcatically see what options they have for the current meal at each dining hall
+ * User can browse through list of dining halls
-2. User can use location services to see which dining hall is closer
+ * User can use location services to see which dining hall is closer and receive directions on how to get there
+ * User can see information about the hours and location of each dining hall
+ * User can call the dining halls if they have any specific questions through the app

+**Optional Nice-to-have Stories**

-3. Receive push-notifications for 30 minutes before the dining hall will close to ensure that they can come in time
+ * User can receive push-notifications for 30 minutes before the dining hall will close to ensure that they can come in time
+ * Screen with services and information regarding allergy emergencies: where to access an epi-pen, where to get medical help, which phone number to call, directions to any medical help or the campus health center
+ * Users can click on a photo of the menu option within its detailed screen for more information (calories, ingredients, etc).

+## 2. Screen Archetypes

+ * Register
+     * User can make an account to permanently store their dietary information
+ * Login
+     * User can login and use the app on different devices, still getting information about options catered to their needs
+ * Stream of dining halls with locations and hours
+     * User can see information about the hours and location of each dining hall
+     * User can browse through list of dining halls
-4. Call the dining halls if they have any specific questions through the app.
+     * User can call the dining halls if they have any specific questions through the app
+ * Map
+     * User can use location services to see which dining hall is closer and receive directions on how to get there
+ * Steam of menu options at the selected dining hall
+     * User can automcatically see what options they have for the current meal at each dining hall
+ * Profile: lists user's allergies and dietary needs/preferences
+     * User can enter their dietary preferences and needs into the app

+## 3. Navigation

+**Tab Navigation** (Tab to Screen)

+ * Dining Hall Feed
+ * Profile
+ * Meal Options Feed
+ * Map

+**Flow Navigation** (Screen to Screen)

+ * Register
+     * => Profile, Dining Hall Feed / Stream
+ * Login
+     * => Profile, Dining Hall Feed / Stream
+ * Dining Hall Feed / Stream
+     * => Map, Menu Feed / Stream
+ * Map
+     * => Dining Hall Feed, Menu Feed / Stream
+ * Menu Feed / Stream
+      * => Dining Hall Feed, Profile to edit any preferences
+ * Profile
+     * => Login (if user logs out), Dining Hall Feed
 ---

 ### Wireframes